An overview of CDISC standards.

 Data models vs content models

-CDISC produces two main types of standards, which I’ll call “data models” and “content models”.
+CDISC produces two main types of standards, which we’ll call “data models” and “content models”.
 Data models are ways of describing data or metadata.
 Think PDF or Excel.
 They define how you describe an object.
 Content models define what objects are allowed.
 Think of an Adverse Events dataset and the variables it contains.

 CDISC Operational Data Model (ODM) and CDASH